lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial1/tutorial.rst

 from -20 to 20 units along all three spatial dimensions.
 The second
 line, ``create_box 2 simbox``, initializes a simulation box based
 on the region ``simbox`` and reserves space for two types of atoms.
-In LAMMPS, an atom *type* represents a group of atoms that interact using the same set of force field parameters (here, the Lennard-Jones parameters).
+In LAMMPS, every atom is assigned an atom type property.
+This property selects which force field parameters (here, the Lennard-Jones parameters, :math:`\epsilon_{ij}` and  :math:`\sigma_{ij}`) are applied to each pair of atoms via the pair_coeff command (see below).
+We discuss in :ref:`carbon-nanotube-label` how this applies to many-body pair styles, and in :ref:`all-atoms-label` how this applies to Coulomb interactions.

 .. admonition:: Note
     :class: non-title-info

-    From this point on, any command referencing an atom type larger than 2 will trigger an error.
+    From this point on, the number of atom types is *locked in*, and any command referencing an atom type larger than 2 will trigger an error.
 While it is possible to allocate more atom types than needed, you must assign a mass and provide force field parameters for each atom type.
 Failing to do so will cause LAMMPS to